About

 My academics

 As a result of my double major, I have pursued coursework that fuels my curiosity in the intersection between computer science and data science.
-Most notably, I have delved into subjects such as data structures, efficient algorithms, machine structures, computer security, database systems, artificial intelligence, and advanced data science techniques.
+Most notably, I have delved into subjects such as Data Science, Machine Learning, Artificial Intelligence, Probability Theory, Linear Algebra, Data Analytics, Data Structures and Algorithms, Efficient Algorithms, Machine Structures, Computer Security, and CS Education.
 Each course has provided a unique lens through which I explore how data and computational methods can drive decision-making and innovation in technology.

 My communities

-I am actively engaged in the UC Berkeley data science community, serving as the Internal Vice President of the Data Science Society.
-In this role, I focus on making data science more accessible and providing professional development opportunities for members.
-I host educational and career-focused workshops, such as resume reviews, and manage the UC Berkeley course ‘Introduction to Real World Data Science.’
-Additionally, as a Senior Mentor for Computer Science Mentors, I lead supplementary teaching sections in data structures and mentor members in effective pedagogical techniques.
+I am actively engaged in the UC Berkeley data science community, serving as a former Internal Vice President and Course Director of the Data Science Society.
+In these roles, I focused on making data science accessibility and providing professional development opportunities for members.
+I hosted educational and career-focused workshops and manage the ‘Introduction to Real World Data Science’ course offered at UC Berkeley.
+Additionally, as a former Senior (Content) Mentor for Computer Science Mentors, I led supplementary teaching sections in data structures and algorithms, and mentored members in effective pedagogical techniques.
 These experiences have honed my leadership skills and reinforced my dedication to fostering a supportive and collaborative computer science and data science community.

 My background